huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Compounding Effect.md

 ## Charlie Munger

-> _“All I want to know is where I'm going to die, so I'll never go there.”_
+> _“All I want to know is where I’m going to die, so I’ll never go there.”_

 > _“I just try to avoid being stupid.
-I have a way of handling a lot of problems—I put them in what I call my 'too hard pile,' and just leave them there.
-I'm not trying to succeed in my too hard pile.”_ [^2]
+I have a way of handling a lot of problems—I put them in what I call my ‘too hard pile,’ and just leave them there.
+I’m not trying to succeed in my too hard pile.”_ [^2]

 ---